Skip to main content

 " Stay alert with a small group nearby, I will signal you until then, stay put."
 Shakti nodded.

 " Jija, this room is so large."
-Ratan twirled around finding Ajab absent-minded. " What is it, Jija?"
+Ratan twirled around, finding Ajab absent-minded. " What is it, Jija?"

-" You disappoint me Rao RamRakh!"
-Mehmood Shah stood in front of the visibly angry and struggling prey. " Your Daughter was braver!"
+" You disappoint me, Rao RamRakh!"
+Mehmood Shah stood in front of the visibly angry and struggling prey. " Your daughter was braver!"
 Kunwar Pratap's first tightened as he got ready to attack.

 " What was the name...
 Ahh!
 Ajab...."

-" Ahh, Kunwar Pratap."
+" Ah, Kunwar Pratap."
 The man smiled faintly as his small troop of twenty-eight stood behind him. " Seems like you already love your wife a lot, what will happen to her once you are dead!
 Maybe I can.."

 " Don't underestimate your enemy.
 Shams Khan taught me that!
 Now fight like a man.
 Last time you ran."
 Mehmood Shah was no match for him.
 Soon, he lay, his hand and foot cut by Kunwar Pratap's sword.

-" No Hansa Bai Ji.
-Our eldest Princess is getting married and you are staying till her marriage."
+" No, Hansa Bai Ji.
+Our eldest Princess is getting married, and you are staying till her marriage."
 Jaivanta Bai ordered. " That's my order."
 She smiled at the children.

-The Daasis helped Ajabde dress up, in her favourite lehenga and all the eight signs of a married woman, the maangtika, earrings, rings, bangles, Kamar bandh, payal, bindi and alta.
+The Daasis helped Ajabde dress up in her favourite lehenga and all the eight signs of a married woman, the maangtika, earrings, rings, bangles, Kamar bandh, payal, bindi and alta.
 She looked like a new bride again, Padma gushed as her happiness reflected on her face.

 His presence was felt as her heart raced in front of Kanha Ji.
 She closed her eyes with a faint smile, eyes twinkling with happy tears she held back.
 She turned around to face him as he smiled.
 He was still in his warrior attire, tired, wounded and happy.
-They stepped towards each other, as eyes twinkled and he held both her hands in his bruised ones.
+They stepped towards each other, as eyes twinkled, and he held both her hands in his bruised ones.

 " Ranima said..."
-Her words were stopped by his " Hush" as he filled her hairline and a fresh drop of tear arrived in her eyes as he touched her forehead again, this time their noses brushed against each other as she blushed.
-She moved three steps back as he stared confused, and delighted at the way she blushed.
+Her words were stopped by his " Hush" as he filled her hairline, and a fresh drop of tear arrived in her eyes as he touched her forehead again, this time their noses brushed against each other as she blushed.
+She moved three steps back as he stared, confused and delighted at the way she blushed.

-When she arrived back he was in a sleeveless kurta that clearly showed his wounds and made her worry.
+When she arrived back, he was in a sleeveless kurta that clearly showed his wounds and made her worry.
 She put the bowl down and started making the bandages out of the white clothes while he cleaned the wounds with warm water.

 " Tell me about the war."

 " What do you want to know?"
-He asked pleased
+He asked, pleased.

 " Everything."
 Came a reply without looking away from her work.